 Surrounded by the erosion of humanity, he sought refuge for her down the square.
-She held on tight, arms around his neck as she hitched a ride to Bevoin Public Library.
+She held on tight, arms around his neck as she hitched a ride on his back to Bevoin Public Library.
 Then all too suddenly, Cabil stopped, a comrade defending the angle of his retreat as the weapon wielding hunter blocked a direct blow against him.

-Clank— the sharp noise of a grazing metal blade against claw echoed in his ears as his knee dropped to the concrete step.
+Clank— the sharp noise of a grazing metal blade against claw echoed in Cabil's ears as his knee dropped to the concrete step.

 "Aye, are ya' just gonna' stand there or bring her in?"
-The armored fur-crowned hunter questioned his comrade with a sneer.
-A quick death sentence— a bilateral cleave with his elbow blades showered the steps in blood.
-"Can't have one of Aegelleon's finest slaughtered."
-He jested.
+The armored fur-crowned brunette questioned his comrade with a sneer.
+It was a quick death sentence— a bilateral cleave with his elbow blades showered the steps in blood.
+"Can't have one of Aegelleon's finest slaughtered," he jested.

-Cabil shook his head, "Flattering, Brenius."
+"Flattering, Brenius."
 Cabil escorted the girl to the front door, and upon sliding a key card to the reader, a confirming beep allowed them both passage to the foyer.
-Before he could step into the vicinity, a candid elder citizen guarded the agar of the door.
+But before he could step into the vicinity, a candid elder citizen guarded the ajar of the door.
 "Your name, young sir?"
 He interrogated with a raspy undertone.

 Cabil sharpened his gaze at him furrow browed, surveying his fragile contour and burlesque attire.
 "Cabil Hargann, of the Aegelleon forces."
-He gently aided in her dismount, erecting himself over the short balding man.
+He gently aided her dismount, erecting himself over the short, balding man.